EmelioLeach/osTicket-LifeCycle-Examples/README.md

 <img src=https://i.imgur.com/0beBi9i.png height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this final section you will see how to update the information on a ticket, so that we can set the priority level and anything else that needs to be change depending on how important the ticket is.
+In this section you will see how to update the information on a ticket, so that we can set the priority level and anything else that needs to be change depending on how important the ticket is.
 </p>
 So now will change the priority to emergency because this is a business impacting event that could cost them alost of money.
 Then we will change SLA plan to SEV-A due to its importance, and re-assign the department to Sys Adminstrators.
 </p>